Ventus218/IO-monad-correct-implementation/README.md

   // Hello world!
 ```

-A computation described by a IO monad should only be evaluated when explicitly run and not while being defined.
+A computation described by an IO monad should only be evaluated when explicitly run and not while being defined.

-The example shows that when using the bad implementation something gets print to the console and that should not happen.
+The example shows that when using the bad implementation something gets printed to the console and that should not happen.

 ### Different behavior when using for comprehension